 Due to the passage of the Excellence in Mental Health and Addiction Treatment Act, sixty-six CCBHCs launched in eight states (MN, MO, NV, NJ, NY, OK, OR, PA) in starting in 2017.
-In April 2018, the National Council for Behavioral Health surveyed CCBHCs about how the model has impacted their addiction service array, quality, delivery and workforce.
+In April 2018, the National Council for Mental Wellbeing surveyed CCBHCs about how the model has impacted their addiction service array, quality, delivery and workforce.
 Survey highlights include:

 - One-hundred percent of CCBHCs have integrated mental health/addiction care by leveraging their payment rate to support staff hiring, training, care coordination and/or establishing referral relationships with external providers.

 - One-hundred percent of CCBHCs report leveraging their CCBHC status to expand the scope of their addiction treatment services.
 For many, these activities represent the first time such services have been available in their communities.

 - In the first year of the program, CCBHCs have hired nearly 400 new staff with an addiction specialty or focus—an average of 8.3 addiction clinicians per organization.
 90 percent of CCBHCs report having a psychiatrist(s) on staff with an addiction specialty or focus.
 For many CCBHCs, this is the first time they have been able to hire an addiction-specialty physician.